Hernandez hits tiebreaking HR, Red Sox beat Jays 8-7

+TORONTO (AP) — The first pinch-hit home run of Marco Hernandez’s career gave the Boston Red Sox another winning getaway day.

-TORONTO (AP) — Pinch-hitter Marco Hernandez hit a tiebreaking home run in the ninth inning and the Boston Red Sox beat the Toronto Blue Jays 8-7 on Thursday night.
+Hernandez hit a tiebreaking home run in the ninth inning and Boston beat the Toronto Blue Jays 8-7 on Thursday night.
+The Red Sox have won 13 times in 16 games when they’re on the move afterward.

-Hitting for Sandy Leon, Hernandez connected off Blue Jays closer Ken Giles (1-2), his seventh homer of the season.
+Batting for Sandy Leon, Hernandez connected off Blue Jays closer Ken Giles (1-2), his second homer of the season.

+“I tried to look for something that I could handle, something that I could put in play,” Hernandez said.
+“I put a good swing on it and everybody saw the results.”

+The left-handed hitting Hernandez lined a 1-0 pitch over the wall in left and into the Toronto bullpen.

 Giles was pitching for the third straight game, the first time he’s done that this year.
 Giles missed 10 games last month because of a sore elbow.

+“He just gave up a home run,” Blue Jays manager Charlie Montoyo said.
+“Other than that, he was good.”

 Michael Chavis hit a three-run homer and Rafael Devers added a solo shot as the Red Sox extended their streak of games with at least one home run to eight.
-Boston won its sixth straight on July 4.
+Boston won its sixth straight on the Fourth of July.

 J.D.
 Martinez had three hits and Devers reached base four times as the Red Sox took two of three from the Blue Jays and improved to 5-2 north of the border this season.